sailor27/react-taproom/GUIDE.md

 3. Display new keg form in admin route and style.

-4. Lift state to app component, and pass keg data into list and admin component.
+4. Lift state to app component, and pass masterkeglist data into kegList.

+5. Pass masterkeglist data into admin and use to render keglist

-5. Conditionally render pintsLeft in admin route only
+6. Conditionally render remaining prop in admin route only
+---

+7. Install UUID package and import into App
+7. Create handler method in App for adding kegs and pass down to Admin and NewKegForm components.

+8. Assign refs to inputs in form and define these variables as null to start.

+9. Create handler method in NewKegForm to assign refs to values in passed-down keg adding handler method. call submission handler method onSubmit.

+10. Use local state in admin to show form when "add new keg" is clicked